-This post has been updated for 2021.
+This post about how to book Delta flights with Virgin Atlantic miles has been updated for 2021.
 Now that Virgin Atlantic has rolled out new award pricing for Delta flights, new sweet spot awards are available for Delta economy flights, but most long distance business class awards are now much more expensive than before.
 Fortunately, 50K business class awards between the US and Europe are still available.
+Read on to learn more about how to book Delta flights with Virgin Atlantic miles.

 For select routes, one of the best ways to book Delta flights is with Virgin Atlantic points.
 On non-stop flights, Virgin Atlantic often charges fewer points than Delta for the same Delta flights.
 Sometimes the difference can be extreme.
 For example, Delta might require over 300,000 miles for the same flight that Virgin Atlantic would charge 50,000 points.